doris188233/macau_tourism_analysis/README.md

     - 5-Star Hotels: In 2023*, The top three contributions are Room Sales (46.15%), Space Rental (23.05%), and F&B (22.49%).
     - Leading Cuisines: In 2023*, Chinese cuisine and local style cafes showed the highest growth at 35.61% and 18.75% respectively.

 ---

 ## Recommendations & Next Steps
-1. **Target High-growth Regions:** Focus on high-growth regions is our primary focus (e.g.Korea, Taiwan).
-Tailor marketing efforts to highlight unique offerings and experiences.
-Partner with their local influencers to launch targeted social media campagins to increase visibility.
+**1. Target High-Growth Markets:**
+  - **South Korea:** Design Korean menu to enhance food diverify.
+  - **Mainland China:**
+    - Partner with local influencers ( e.g. Douyin, RED Note) from Guangdong/ Zhejiang to promote restaurants or collaborate with star chefs for food festivals/ events.
-2. **Enhance Dining Experience:** China is the main visitors, prioritize Cantonese dishes or collaborate with star chefs from high-volume regions (e.g. Guangdong and Zhejiang).
-Bundle with F&B promotion with hotel rooms to drive complementary spending.
+    - Bundle with F&B promotion with hotel rooms to drive complementary spending.

+**2. Elevate F&B for High Spenders
+  - **Business travelers:** Offer breakfast vouchers or bundle add-on food vouchers with rooms.

-3. **Capture Land Arrivals:**
+**3. Capture Land Arrivals:**
-4. **Develop Strategic Parnterships:** Collaborate with local businesses or restaurants (e.g. Macau iconic cultural and historical food) to create comprehensive packages that enhance the visitor experience and encourage longer stays.
+  - **Border Promotions: Partner with Hengqin checkpoint to distribute

+**4. Develop Strategic Parnterships:**
+  - **Local Business Partnerships:** Organize seasonal food festivals featuring with local chefs and food to encourage longer stays.

+**5. Revitalize Declining Markets:**
-5. **Target Low-growth but High-Potenial Markets:** Hong Kong and Macau have higher spending power.
-Leverage their proximity by offering exclusive, and trendy food experience, promote family-oriented bundles to attract short-haul travelers.
+  - **Hong Kong and Macau:** Leverage the proximity and the higher spending power by offering exclusive, and trendy food experience. promote family-oriented bundles to attract short-haul travelers.

 ---
 Remark: This data is updated until 2023.